-It is now just over five years since the Unit Titles Act 2010 came into force in New Zealand.
-With the introduction of the Unit Titles Act 2010, it became mandatory for every unit title development in New Zealand to have written long-term maintenance plan (LTMP) regardless of the size of the development.
-Due to the onerous nature of this new legislation, the government allowed a grace period for bodies corporate to arrange for the LTMP to be provided.
+It’s nearly been six years since the Unit Titles Act 2010 came into force in New Zealand.
+With the introduction of the Unit Titles Act 2010, it became mandatory for every unit title development in New Zealand to have a written Long Term Maintenance Plan (LTMP) regardless of the size of the development.
+Your body corporate long-term maintenance plan must be renewed at least every three years.
+With each renewal the plan must cover a period of at least 10 years.

 The contents of a LTMP should include each building element that would be normally subject to maintenance during the life of the building and generally under the following headings: